 G is the generator (also known as the base point) of the group

-An AP for which dot11ProtectedTXOPNegotiationActivated is true or dot11ProtectedQLoadReportActivated is true shall support at least one public key from cyclic group nineteen.
-An AP for which dot11ProtectedTXOPNegotiationActivated is true or dot11ProtectedQLoadReportActivated is true may support multiple public keys from multiple cyclic groups.
+An AP for which dot11ProtectedTXOPNegotiationActivated is true or dot11ProtectedQLoadReportActivated is true shall support at least one public key from cyclic group nineteen and may support multiple public keys from multiple cyclic groups.
 An AP that supports the Multiple BSSID capability and has dot11ProtectedTXOPNegotiationActivated true or dot11ProtectedQLoadReportActivated true may use one public key across multiple BSSIDs, or it may choose to generate a public key for each supported BSSID.

+The AP Peerkey protocol consists of an exchange of public keys from an AP and a peer AP.
 An AP requests the public key of a peer AP by sending a Public Key frame with the Request Type field set to “Request.”
 This frame contains the public key of the initiating AP.
+The initiating AP awaits a response to its request.
+The peer AP responds to the “Request” from the initiating AP with a Public Key frame with the Request Type field set to “Response”, indicating an acceptable group was sent by the initiating AP, or set to “NAK” indicating that the group sent by the initiating AP was unacceptable.

+It is possible for multiple runs of the AP peerkey protocol to be performed by an AP but there shall be only one instance at a time of the AP peerkey protocol to a peer AP for a particular group.
+The state associated with each run of the AP peerkey protocol is the group and the two public keys of the participating APs.